IBM-Cloud/docs/services/mobileaccess/custom-auth-ios-swift-sdk.md

 # Configuring custom authentication for your {{site.data.keyword.amashort}} iOS (Swift SDK) app
 {: #custom-ios}

 Configure your iOS application that is using custom authentication to use the {{site.data.keyword.amafull}} client SDK and connect your application to {{site.data.keyword.Bluemix}}.
-The newly released {{site.data.keyword.amashort}} Swift SDK  adds to and improves on the functionality provided by the existing Mobile Client Access Objective-C SDK.

-**Note:** While the Objective-C SDK remains fully supported, and is still considered the primary SDK for  {{site.data.keyword.Bluemix_notm}} Mobile Services, there are plans to discontinue the Objective-C SDK later this year in favor of this new Swift SDK.

 ## Before you begin
 {: #before-you-begin}